Healing Arts Scotland – Opening Celebration

 This is an unticketed event and is free for all to attend.

 Gather around the Scottish Parliament for the Opening Celebration of Healing Arts Scotland (HAS).
-Featuring over 250 performers and participants from across Scotland, this is an energetic celebration of music and dance.
+Featuring over 250 performers and participants from across Scotland in an energetic celebration of music and dance, it’s an event that will capture the spirit and healing power of coming together through the performing arts.

 This August, we’re playing our part in HAS – the first ever countrywide Healing Arts Week, taking place between 19 and 23 August.